-Properties: Searchable, Public, MultiValue, Document in review process, Review process.
+Properties: Searchable, Public, MultiValue, IsNotEmpty.

 Restrictions: There are no restrictions except those pertaining to the type or properties; one entity can contain up to 65536 values.

 Description: Non-required keywords that define the entity.
 It can be changed throughout the entire entity life cycle.
 This attribute does not affect the business logic of the server in operations with entities; it is only a container of information.